• Home

 Yams are a tuber and generally have a white flesh.
 They have an earthier flavor.
 While sweet potatoes are a root and have a bright orange flesh.
 They are also sweeter in flavor.

-How To Make Easy Sweet Potato Casserole
+How to Make Sweet Potato Casserole with Canned Yams

 This is a quick over-view, with pictures, of how to make a super easy Sweet Potato Casserole with Canned Yams.
 For more detailed instructions and ingredients, pop down to the recipe card.